pmcmorris/MinGW/README.md

     Edit the install location in the %MSYS_DIR%/etc/fstab file:
     ```dos
-    C:\users\me\where_ever_you_cloned_it   /mingw
+    C:/users/me/where_ever_you_cloned_it   /mingw
     ```
+    Note the forward slashes.

-    TODO: Write a script to make this edit and add the fstab to the local .gitignore
+    TODO: Write a script to make this edit to the fstab automatically.

 # Miscellaneous